emoltz/connectFour/README.md

 ## July 14 2022
 Made it mobile ready, which is great!
 All the logic seems to be working well.
 I'd like to add animations at some point but I'm not sure how to do that right now.

+## July 15, 2022
+Added an undo button and fixed a couple bugs